 What are some of the health risks associated with Copper?

 Copper is an essential nutrient, required by the body in very small amounts.
-However, health affects may occur when people are exposed to it above the guideline level.
+However, health effects may occur when people are exposed to it above the guideline level.
 The National Academy of Sciences’ Food and Nutrition Board recommends that children need at least 0.34 mg Copper/day and adults need 0.9 mg copper/day.
 It also recommends that consumption should not exceed 9 mg copper/day.

 The most common health effects of the excessive consumption of copper bearing water would be: nausea, vomiting, diarrhea, upset stomach, and dizziness.
 If extreme intake of Copper occurs, kidney and liver damage is possible.